SchoolOfCode/bc17-w4d2-project-i-need-a-rest/README.md

-Feel free to delete this and start from scratch.
+Instructions on how to install and run the application